 - The Learning Curve Problem

-Even if you find great people, they will take time to really understand your industry, your customers, what actually works for your business.
+Even if you find great people, they will take time to really understand your industry, your customers, and what actually works for your business.
 That period of learning could add months of suboptimal performance while they figure things out.

 - Skill Gaps and Knowledge Limitations